paypal/agent-toolkit/README.md

 npx @modelcontextprotocol/inspector node dist/index.js --tools=all --access-token=YOUR_ACCESS_TOKEN --paypal-environment=SANDBOX
 ```

-Replace `YOUR_ACCESS_TOKEN` with your PayPal client credentials available in your [PayPal access token](#generating-an-access-token).
+Replace `YOUR_ACCESS_TOKEN` with your PayPal access token.
+Refer this on how to [generate a PayPal access token](#generating-an-access-token).
 Alternatively, you could set the PAYPAL_ACCESS_TOKEN in your environment variables.

 Alternatively, you can set up your own MCP server.
 For example: